sah-lishi/blog-app/README.md

 # Blog API - Backend REST Service
 A production-ready REST API for a blog application built using Node.js and Express.

-The API supports user authentication, role-based authorization, blog CRUD operations, pagination, searching, sorting, image uploads, and rate limiting.
+The API supports user authentication, owner-based authorization, blog CRUD operations, pagination, searching, sorting, image uploads, and rate limiting.

 This project is deployed on Render and connected to MongoDB Atlas.